Marinah1031/StudyBuddy/README.md

 ## Description

 This is a full stack webapp that allows users to create and share flashcards.
 It was created for people to come and share study notes with one another.
 It utilized [MongoDB](https://www.mongodb.com/) with [Graphql](https://graphql.org/) and [Apollo](https://www.apollographql.com/docs/) to handle the database.
 The webpage is built using [React](https://react.dev/), and styled with [animate.css](https://animate.style/), and [typewriter-effect](https://www.npmjs.com/package/typewriter-effect).
 It also utilizes [jsonwebtoken](https://jwt.io/) and [bcypt](https://bcrypt.online/) to handle user logins.
-This application was deployed using [Heroku](https://www.heroku.com/platform).
+This application was deployed using Heroku, you can check it out here => [Heroku]([https://www.heroku.com/platform](https://study-buddy-p3-0d14fa2a37d6.herokuapp.com/)).

 ## Table of Contents